Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 II) Storslysia costs to the individuals without the Social Insurance Program:

 ![image](https://user-images.githubusercontent.com/73229567/229708175-9b860eea-6fad-42ab-9619-3346fc7b6241.png)

-<br> The values above estimate property damage costs to the residents, whereby models for severity  and frequency   of events were generated by fitting historical hazards data (Appendix B).
+<br> The values above estimate property damage costs to the residents, whereby models for severity  and frequency   of events were generated by fitting historical hazards data.
 Whilst the program costs under (I) overestimate the financial impact of the program, these costs under (II) provide a more realistic view of future catastrophic event impacts.
 Comparing (I) and (II) for regions 1 and 4 (medium-risk areas), (II) values are higher, which implies that in medium-risk areas we may expect the program to cover a large portion of relocation costs, however, it is unavoidable that individuals will also suffer some loss until subsidy rates for these regions are raised (as discussed in the program design).
 Comparing (I) and (II) for regions 2 and 3 (high-risk areas), (I) values are higher, which implies that costs paid out to these regions are overestimated compared with what the residents may realistically pay so, overall, this program will ensure a much smaller portion of costs will fall unto these high-risk residents. </br>

 <br> <ins> Individual cost comparison with/without the program </br> </ins>
 Assume that everyone whose property (property value < Ꝕ300,000) is damaged will pay $H for housing.
 The material and labour costs will increase m% after weather events.
 The cost of replacing household goods takes g% of housing costs.
 (The detailed percentage coverage can be found in Figure1)